ismailbilly/nodulling/README.md

 # nodulling
-This is a fun social media app
+This is a fun social media app for the next generation